 What Happens When a Low-Fire Pressure Switch Malfunctions

 Your low pressure switch may not be operating right if your furnace inducer motor switches on in high speed and high ignition, then slows down and changes into low-fire mode about 30 seconds later.

 Your system will communicate something’s amiss with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.

 You may see fast flashes or an alternating slow flash as it announces a fault code.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also trigger the error, so your Freschi Service Experts Expert will investigate other parts of your furnace first.
+A blocked vent or a draft can also create the error, so your Freschi Service Experts Expert will investigate other parts of your furnace first.

-When you need to have your furnace fixed, reach out to the Experts at Freschi Service Experts to work out the fault code and take care of the situation.
+When you need to have your furnace repaired, reach out to the Experts at Freschi Service Experts to figure out the fault code and take care of the situation.

 Call us at 925-384-1303 or schedule an appointment online today.